sassoftware/viya4-monitoring-kubernetes/logging/README.md

 * [OpenSearch Dashboards](http://opensearch.org/docs/1.3/dashboards) - User interface for query and visualization
 * [Prometheus Exporter for Elasticsearch](https://github.com/prometheus-community/elasticsearch_exporter) - Provides detailed Elasticsearch performance information for Prometheus

-If you are using a cloud provider, you must use Ingress, rather than NodePorts.
-Specify the information needed to use Ingress during the customization process.

 ## <a name="l_pre_dep"></a>Perform Pre-Deployment Tasks

 Before deploying, you must perform these tasks: